 Data science is a broad topic.
 It is derived from a variety of disciplines like mathematics, statistics, and programming.

-Data Scientists are skilled at extracting, analysing, and predicting information from large amounts of data.
+Data Scientists are skilled at extracting, analyzing, and predicting information from large amounts of data.
 It is a broad phrase that encompasses practically all data-related technologies.

 Hadoop's primary job is storage of Big Data.
 It also enables users to store various types of data, including structured and unstructured data.